Does it ever feel like cold and flu season is, well, as reliable as the changing weather?

 7. Clean Deeply and Often

-Whatever you want to call it, starting the season with a good, deep cleaning can go a long way toward keeping yourself and your loved ones happy and healthy until spring returns.
+A good, deep cleaning can go a long way toward keeping yourself and your loved ones happy and healthy during cold and flu season.

 The flu virus can live for up to 24 hours on hard surfaces in your home.
 Clean deeply and regularly during cold and flu season to banish bugs, taking extra care in spaces that don’t get used much — you never know what’s lurking under the couch or in that weird corner of the kitchen counter.